microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Supported Java versions

-VS Code works with all major versions of Java SE from 11 and supports projects with version 1.5 and above.
+Supported versions for running VS Code for Java and supported versions for your projects are two seperate concepts.
+To run VS Code for Java, Java SE 11 or above version is required; for projects, VS Code for Java supports projects with version 1.5 or above.
 For more details, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

 ## Setting up Visual Studio Code for Java Development